It Always Comes as a Surprise

 Subsequent albums - (none)

-Other releases - (none)
+Other releases - promo single (in Brazil only)

 Simply gorgeous.
 One of the most romantic, melodically beautiful, and evocatively arranged songs the Pet Shop Boys have written, "It Always Comes as a Surprise" was originally conceived as an "ordinary" ballad, virtually in the mode of Phil Collins.
 But the producer, Chris Porter, suggested that Neil and Chris move the song in a more Latin direction.
 Performed in a bossa-nova style, it's another of the Bilingual tracks that shows the powerful influence the Boys' South American trip had on them.
 They included a sample, played backwards, from the Astrud Gilberto/Stan Getz recording "Corcovado (Quiet Nights Of Quiet Stars)," and also brought in a Brazilian musician to play the berimbau, a traditional Brazilian instrument with African roots.